Creating fair, representative, and accessible elections for all Kentuckians!

 If you’ll be out of town on Election Day, there are three different ways you may vote:

 - You qualify for excused in-person absentee voting.
-Simply visit your County Clerk’s office or another location chosen by your County Clerk during working hours between October 26th - 28th, 2022 or October 31st - November 2nd, 2022 to cast your vote early.
+Simply visit your County Clerk’s office or another location chosen by your County Clerk during working hours between October 25th - November 1st, 2023 to cast your vote early.

 If any of the options below are true for you, you are allowed to vote absentee by mail: